People

 • Matthew Larkum (Humboldt University of Berlin)

-• Sofie Valk (Max Planck)
+• Sofie Valk (Max Planck, Liepzig)

-• Doug Garrett (Max Planck)
+• Doug Garrett (Max Planck, Berlin)

-• Jaan Aru (University of Tartu)
+• Jaan Aru (University of Tartu, Estonia)